jrpool/calculator/README3.md

 - If there are 1 term and a `binaryOp`, it replaces the `binaryOp` with itself.
 - If there are 2 terms and a `numString`, it performs the calculation with those 3 arguments, replaces the terms with the result as 1 term, and makes itself the `binaryOp`.

+A digit or decimal-point input has an effect that depends on the state.

+- If there is a `binaryOp`, it converts the `binaryOp` to `terms[1]` and makes `0.` the initial value of `numString`.
+- If there is a `numString`, it appends itself to the `numString`.

-Notwithstanding any of the rules above, the calculator disables the input of any digit if the aggregate length of `numString` and `terms[0] reaches 40.
+Notwithstanding any of the rules above, the calculator disables the input of any digit if the aggregate length of `numString` and `terms[0]` reaches 40.

 The above rules, while not intuitive as presented, are intended to produce a calculator that does what the user’s intuition anticipates.